This Week in Petroleum History, February 19 to February 25

 Less than three months after the start of World War II, a Japanese submarine attacked a refinery and oilfield near Los Angeles.
 The shelling caused little damage but created the largest mass sighting of UFOs ever in American history.

 Imperial Japanese Navy submarine I-17 fired armor-piercing shells at the Bankline Oil Company refinery in Ellwood City, California.
 The shelling north of Santa Barbara continued for 20 minutes before I-17 escaped into the night.
 It was the first Axis attack on the continental United States of the war.
-Learn more in Japanese Sub attacks Oilfield.
+Learn more about 1942 panic of the “Battle of Los Angeles” in Japanese Sub attacks Oilfield.

 February 24, 1938 – First Nylon Bristle Toothbrush